-Assuming approval of the First Amendment, the maximum number of shares of Common Stock that may be delivered under the 2016 Incentive Plan as amended by the First Amendment is equal to 3,550,000 shares.
-This takes into account any awards previously made under the 2016 Incentive Plan prior to adoption of the First Amendment.
+The maximum number of shares of Common Stock that may be delivered under the 2016 Incentive Plan is equal to 3,550,000 shares.
+Assuming the second amendment to the 2016 Incentive Plan is approved, the maximum number of shares of Common Stock that may be delivered under the 2016 Incentive Plan will be 5,550,000 shares.
 Any shares of Common Stock covered by an award under the 2016 Incentive Plan that is forfeited, expires or is terminated without issuance of shares of Common Stock (including shares of Common Stock that are attributable to awards that are settled in cash) and shares of Common Stock that are withheld in payment of taxes payable with respect to the vesting or settlement of a Full Value Award shall thereafter be available for further grants under the 2016 Incentive Plan.
-Shares of Common Stock that are tendered or withheld in payment of taxes payable with respect to the available for further grants under the 2016 Incentive Plan.
-Shares of Common Stock that are tendered or Withheld in payment of the exercise of an Option or SAR shall not be available for further grants under the 2016 Incentive Plan.
+Shares of Common Stock that are tendered or withheld in payment of the exercise price of an Option or shares of Common Stock that are tendered or withheld in payment of taxes payable with respect to the vesting or settlement to 2016 Incentive Plan.
+Shares subject to a Stock that are tendered or withheld in payment of taxes payable with respect to the exercise of an Option or shares of Common Stock that are tendered or withheld in payment of taxes payable with respect to the exercise of an Option or SAR shall not be available for further grants under the 2016 Incentive Plan that are not issued in connection with the stock settlement of that Stock Appreciation Right upon its exercise shall not again become available for Awards or increase the number of shares available for grant.